jamesbting/fundmore-challenge/README.md

 ## Dependencies

-Dependencies: material-ui/core, material-ui/icons, react-router
+Dependencies: material-ui/core, material-ui/icons

 To install material-ui, type the following into the command line:
 `npm install @material-ui/core`
 `npm install @material-ui/icons`
-`npm install --save react-router-dom`

-In the SuperHeroApp.jxs file, (src\HelperFiles\Superhero.js) ensure that the value in API_KEY is your API key
+In the Result.jsx file, (src\Components\Result\Result.jsx) ensure that the value in API_KEY is your API key

 ## Notes about the design